ClinicalTools/SimEncounters/Assets/Plugins/crosstales/FileBrowser/README.txt

-﻿# FileBrowser 2019.4.1
+﻿# FileBrowser 2019.5.3

 Thank you for using our asset "File Browser"!
 If you have any questions about this asset, send us an email at [fb@crosstales.com](mailto:fb@crosstales.com).

-For Linux, UWP (WSA), Windows (IL2CPP), extended support, PlayMaker actions and also if you want to help the project to be kept alive, please consider buying the PRO edition:
+For async, Linux, UWP (WSA), Windows (IL2CPP), extended support, PlayMaker actions and also if you want to help the project to be kept alive, please consider buying the PRO edition:

 https://assetstore.unity.com/packages/slug/98713?aid=1011lNGT